mihsanm/js-computer-science-mentoring/README.md

-# js-data-structures
+# js-computer-science
-In this repo i'll try to implement data structures in javascript
+In this repo i'll try to implement different algorithms and data structures in javascript